jina-ai/docs/chapters/logging.rst

 FluentD
 ^^^^^^^^^
-Fluentd is an open source data collector for unified logging layer [https://www.fluentd.org/](https://www.fluentd.org/).
+`Fluentd <https://github.com/fluent/fluentd>`_ is an open source data collector for unified logging layer.

-Fluentd is expected to be used as a daemon receiving messages from the Jina logger and forwarding them to specific outputs using its output plugins and configurations.
+`Fluentd <https://github.com/fluent/fluentd>`_ is expected to be used as a daemon receiving messages from the Jina logger and forwarding them to specific outputs using its output plugins and configurations.

 Although fluentd can be configured to forward logs to the user's preferred destinations, Jina offers a default configuration under `/resources` folder which expects a fluentd daemon to be running